EvanFodemski/EvanFodemski-Portfolio/README.md

 ## Questions

-Please contact me for any reasons you may have
+Please contact me for any questions you may have

 [Email](mailto:evanfd05@gmail.com)